 The onset of the symptoms can vary in speed, depending on factors such as age, fitness and presence of other health problems, if any.

 Red blood cells explained

-Red blood cells are produced in the bone marrow and have a life span of about 120 days.
-The bone marrow is always making new red blood cells to replace old ones.
+Red blood cells are produced in the bone marrow.
+Once mature and released into circulation they have a life span of about 120 days.
+The bone marrow is always making new red blood cells to replace old ones which are cleared naturally.
 Millions of new red blood cells enter the blood stream each day in a healthy person.

 Causes of anaemia

-- mechanical destruction –mechanical heart valves can damage red blood cells, reducing their lifespan
+- Mechanical destruction - Mechanical heart valves can damage red cells reducing their natural life span

 Symptoms of anaemia

 Depending on the severity, the symptoms of anaemia may include:

 - Tiring easily